vedal/show-and-tell/README.md

 The Decoder was a single layer recurrent neural network.
 Three different Recurrent units were tested, `Elman`, `LSTML`, and `GRU`.

 Training parameters:
+- Number of epochs: 3
+- Batch size: 128 (3236 batches per epoch)
+- Vocabulary size: 15k
 - Learning rate: `1e-3`, with LR decay every 2000 batches
-- Batch size: 128
-- Vocabulary size: 15k

 #### Evaluation Methods
 Experiments were evaluated in a qualitative and quantitative manner.
 Qualitatitve evluation aimed to assess the coherence of the generated sequences and their relevance given the input image.
 Quantitative evaluation enabled comparison of trained models with reference models from the authors.
 The following metrics were used: `BLEU-1`, `BLEU-2`, `BLEU-3`, `BLEU-4`, `ROGUE-L`, `METEOR`, and `CIDEr`.